CJC Degree Programs

 Students entering the CJC may bring with them a wealth of prior, non-college experiential learning in the field of jazz performance.
 Recognizing the value of these experiences, the CJC offers students the opportunity to earn credit in private instruction and/or performance, based on their performance and recording portfolio.

 Credit for prior experiential learning is granted only to matriculated students.
 The amount of credit is determined and documented in writing by CJC faculty with relevant credentials.
-Instrumentalists may be granted a maximum of 28 credits for prior experiential learning; vocalists may be granted a maximum of 36 credits for prior experiential learning.
+Of the first 60 semester credits, no more than 15 may be awarded for prior experiential learning; of the second 60 semester credits, no more than 15 semester credits may be awarded for prior experiential learning.
+The maximum number of credits awarded for prior experiential learning is 30.